 Win an iPad at the Kenai Watershed Forum booth!
 Stop by the KWF Welcome Tent and grab your passport for a chance to win.
 Enjoy the KWF Kids Zone and collect stamps from each completed activity.
 Once your passport is completed, return it to the KWF Welcome Tent for your chance to win.
 Winners will be contacted by June 22.

-KWF Kids Zone Highlights
+2019 KWF Kids Zone Booths-with more to come!

 - Live Birds: Bird TLC